gitter-badger/rubyhelper/README.md

 idea found on stackoverflow, ...

 The developpement running like that :

 ### Development time (dev branch) ###
 1. Found idea or a bug, create a new feature-* branch
 2. Puts idea or fix it in the source code (*can be switched with 3.*)
 3. Develops few tests and documente the code (*can be switched with 2.*)
-4. Push the new code in the dev branch (*and optionaly tag it like v1.0.alpha2*)
+4. Merge the new code in the dev branch with "--no-ff" option (*and optionaly tag it like v1.0.alpha2*)
 5. Update the Changelog
 6. **repeat 1-5 actions few times until the next version**

 ### Release Time (release branch) ###
 7. Improves tests and checks the documentation, hunts the bugs
 8. Validates the version